-- ♣ To examine the overall NPA of NBL and RBB. - ♣ To analyze the impact of NPA on overall financial performances of banks. - ♣ To evaluate whether the bank is efficient to face the challenges and cope with the points outlined in the statement of the problem of this study. - ♣ To conduct opinion survey regarding the causes of NPA.
+- To study and examine the non performing assets of NepalBank Limited and Rastriya Banijya Bank. - To analyze the impact of NPA on overall financial performances of the banks under study. - To evaluate whether the banks are efficient to face the challenges and cope with the points outlined in the statement of the problem of this study or not. - To conduct opinion survey regarding the causes of NPA and their impact on the financial position of the banks. - To provide suggestion on the banks of study result.

-1.4 Significance Of The Study
+1.4 Significance of the Study